 Friday, January 7, 2011 Posted in Details

 If there’s ever an opportunity to get a little funky with your decor, it’s with the escort card table.
 To me, and ideal place card table catches your guests eye and draws them in.
-In this unconventional arrangement we did at La Estancia in La Jolla, we completely draped vases with crystals to counterbalance the edginess of the painted grapewood.
+In this unconventional arrangement we did at La Estancia in La Jolla for removals eastbourne, we completely draped vases with crystals to counterbalance the edginess of the painted grapewood.
 Hand wired cattelya and bouquets of tulips reminded me of orchids growing from lava rock walls in Hawaii.
 Surrounding the centerpiece were custom boxes wrapped in satin and jewels to house lovely escort cards designed by the fabulous Jennifer of Simply Posh Design.

 With all the hustle and bustle of wedding planning, we tend to forget some of the younger members of the bridal party.
 And what’s more adorable than a flower girl carrying a dainty floral pomander.
 Ring bearers look incredibly dashing carrying a customized silk box adorned with orchids and satin ribbon.
 Your junior bridesmaid will feel like a princess holding a purse of roses and rhinestones.